Red Velvet Baked Oatmeal is a creamy, delicious, and festive twist on the famous classic.

 - In a large bowl combine the oats, milk, and eggs, and mix well with a whisker.
 Add the remaining ingredients.
 Mix until just combined.
 Try and add a little more sugar, to your taste.
 Also, add more coloring, if necessary.

-- Spoon out a generous amount of the cream cheese on top of the oat mixture, Using a small spoon/butter knife, immerse the part of the cream cheese into the oat batter.
-Slightly speed the cheese remaining on the top to get some kind of marble effect.
+- Transfer the oat mixture into a baking dish (a dish which could fit about 6-7 cups).
+Spoon out a generous amount of the cream cheese mixture on top of the oat mixture.
+Using a small spoon/butter knife, immerse a part of the cream cheese into the oat batter and allowing the cheese remaining on the top to make a marble effect.

 - Cover the dish with foil and bake for about 25-30 minutes.
-Then remove the foil and bake for another 5 minutes.
-Remove from the oven and let it stand for at least 15 minutes before serving.
-It's delicious being served both warm and cold.
+Then remove the foil and bake for another 5 minutes or longer.
+It should be not sticky to touch, firm but soft, springy.

 Hi – I’m Ben, a blogger, recipe developer, and food photographer.
 I’m glad you’re here!
 I hope you will enjoy hundreds of delicious recipes and a pinch of havoc in the kitchen.